tameroski/Spugss/README.md

 ## Requirements

-Ruby, Sass & Grunt
+Ruby, Sass & Gulp

 ## Installation

 Clone repository and run `npm install` to install dependencies.

-To run the main task : `grunt`
+To run the main task : `gulp`

-This will compile Sass files, Pug files, minify css & JS, etc.
+This will compile Sass files, Pug files, minify css & JS and launch Chrome.

 ## Configuration

-Spugss is using livereload.
-Update the project's Gruntfile.js `siteURL` variable for your site to automatically reload when a change is done to either a js, sass or pug file.
+Just change the `proxy` variable on top of your gulpfile.js to point to the right server URL.

 ### Pug

-Pug sources files are located in `sources/` and `sources/includes/`
+Pug sources files are located in `app/views/`

 ### Sass

-Sass files are located in `assets/styles` and uses [Bourbon](https://github.com/thoughtbot/bourbon), [Neat](https://github.com/thoughtbot/neat) & [Bitters](https://github.com/thoughtbot/bitters)
+Sass files are located in `app/assets/styles` and uses [Bourbon](https://github.com/thoughtbot/bourbon), [Neat](https://github.com/thoughtbot/neat) & [Bitters](https://github.com/thoughtbot/bitters)

-You can add stylesheets files directly to the `assets/styles/libs/` directory.
+You can add stylesheets files directly to the `app/assets/styles/lib/` directory.
 They will be automatically added to your app's css file, minified.

 ### Javascript

-JS files are located in `assets/scripts`.
+JS files are located in `app/assets/scripts`.

-You can add libraries of your choice directly to the `assets/scripts/libs/` directory.
+You can add libraries of your choice directly to the `app/assets/scripts/lib/` directory.
 They will be automatically added to your app's script file, minified.

 ### Destination